swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 #### Discussion Session Coordinator
 ##### Before the Discussion Session

-The Mentoring Subcommittee is responsible for organizing the instructor discussion sessions so that
+The Instructor Development Committee is responsible for organizing the instructor discussion sessions so that

 -   each month has at least eight discussion sessions,